-The Campus Awareness, Referral and Education (CARE) Team is a cross-divisional team that meets bi-weekly to review student cases related to social, mental health, academic, behavioral, and/or a combination of these, issues.
+We are a cross-divisional team that reviews student cases related to social, mental health, and academic, issues.

-The purpose of the CARE Team is to serve the university and individual students by arranging, coordinating, monitoring, evaluating, and advocating for students in need of assistance.
-Through collaboration and coordination of resources, the CARE Team seeks to foster academic and personal success for students.
+The CARE Team serves the university and individual students by arranging, coordinating, monitoring, evaluating, and advocating for students in need of assistance.
+Through collaboration and coordination of resources, we seek to foster academic and personal success for students.

 The team will develop and recommend a coordinated plan of action.
 All CARE efforts will be directed toward striking a balance between interests in ensuring community safety, protecting individual rights, and in preserving a healthy campus learning, living, and working environment.